butla/bultrowicz.com/modern_gui_for_multi_desktop_app_development_evaluation.rst

 - non-pythonic API (uppercase)
 - wiki (https://wiki.wxpython.org/) seems to have a lot of outdated examples, but it looks like there's a more modern tutorial mentioned there (https://zetcode.com/wxpython/)
+- why do I have to add widgets both to parent widgets (Panel, Frame) and to Sizers?
+- sizers have a weird mechanic of merging of flags for border width, widget alignment, and space expansion (size hints in Kivy seem nicer)
+- ListCtrl (table):
+    - quite clunky method of adding rows
+    - thing with mixins is a bit awkward
+    - can't put a button in there (controls are nice and full featured, but rigid)

 Positives
 ~~~~~~~~~

+- polskie znaki działają :)
+- mature and full-featured

 Notes
 ~~~~~

+- translates to native GUI elements like Toga, it seems

 App size
 ~~~~~~~~